Return to the Newsroom

 Other taxes

-There are three different levels of government where taxes may be paid to: the central government (HMRC), devolved governments (notably, Scotland), and local governments in the form of council taxes.
+There are three different levels of government where taxes may be paid to when doing business in the United Kingdom: the central government (HMRC), devolved governments (notably, Scotland), and local governments in the form of council taxes.

 HMRC administers the following central taxes: